Gallery-of-Kaeon/Kaeon-JS/README.md

-* To allow an entire application to be developed without HTML or CSS, where a single JavaScript file serves as the main file, where JavaScript dependencies are handled by CommonJS, and the entire frontend of the application is managed through the DOM.
+* To allow an entire application to be developed without HTML or CSS, where a single JavaScript file serves as the main file, where JavaScript dependencies are handled by CommonJS, and where the entire frontend of the application is managed through the DOM.

 * To provide a JavaScript based [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter, to provide the option for a Kaeon FUSION to be used in place of JavaScript,